confiwent/NeuralABR-Pensieve-PPO-MAML/README.md

-# PPO and A2C based adaptive bitrate algorithm (Variants of Pensieve)
+# PPO and A2C based adaptive bitrate algorithms (Variants of Pensieve, Pytorch version)

-PG methods for learning an neural ABR policy, same paradigm as Pensieve.
+Re-implementation of existing neural ABR algorithms with Pytorch, same paradigm as Pensieve.

 To train the policy with the linear or logarithmic video quality metric, refer to ```./main.py```